-As a runner, you need a great pair of shoes.
-Whether you’re running a marathon, trail-running, or road-running, here are the best running shoes for men.
+Whether you’re running a marathon, trail-running, or road-running, find out what the best running shoes are for men.

 Importance of high-quality running shoes